 We have had no revenues from product sales to date, currently have no products available for commercial sale, and have never had any products available for commercial sale.
-We expect to incur losses at least until we are in a position to commercialize FirdapseTM, which may never occur.
-Our net loss was \$12.0 million and \$12.2 million for the nine months ended September 30, 2014 and the year ended December 31, 2013, respectively.
-We may never obtain approval of an NDA for any of our product candidates and we may never achieve profitability.
+We expect to incur losses at least until we are in a position to commercialize Firdapse[®], which may never occur.
+Our net loss was \$15.5 million and \$12.2 million for the years ended December 31, 2014 and December 31, 2013, respectively, and \$10.0 million for the six months ended June 30, 2015.
+We may never obtain approval of an NDA for any of our drug candidates and we may never achieve profitability.